 You can even mow in reverse, so goodbye forever to troublesome U-turns and annoying pauses in-between mowing!

 Now, before starting it up, you better follow the instructions given from start to finish.
-Specific gas and oil must be applied for it to work at the drop of a hat.
+Specific gas and oil must be applied to work at the drop of a hat.

 If not, well, you’re a sitting duck with your Z525 as a dead fish.

-To keep yourself from surging forward and get yourself thrown off your seat, Craftsman features an auto-choke to control its speed, especially if it’s been a while for you to get back into mowing.
+To keep yourself from surging forward and getting yourself thrown off your seat, Craftsman features an auto-choke to control its speed, especially if it’s been a while since you got back into mowing.

-A modest 46-inch cutting width is what’s available for the Z525, which is perfect for one to two acres, at max.
+A modest 46-inch cutting width is what’s available for the Z525, which is perfect for 1 to 2 acres, at max.